 But the sheer volume of this text is impossible to handle.
 Until recently, businesses had to comb through customer satisfaction surveys and online review sites by hand.
 This was a tedious process that required an enormous labor investment for minimal returns.

-As a result, customers had few channels through which they could tell companies about their experiences, and companies were all-but-deaf to these stories.
+As a result, customers had few channels through which they could tell companies about their experiences.
+Companies were all-but-deaf to these stories, and everyone suffered for it.

 Customer review analytics in action